 Raymond James Reaffirms Their Buy Rating on CES Energy Solutions (CESDF)

+According to TipRanks.com, Bradford has 0 stars on 0-5 star ranking scale with an average return of -37.3% and a 19.8% success rate.
+Bradford covers the Basic Materials sector, focusing on stocks such as Essential Energy Services, Trican Well Service, and Precision Drilling.

-CES Energy Solutions has an analyst consensus of Moderate Buy, with a price target consensus of $1.37, a 176.1% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for CES Energy Solutions with a $1.23 average price target, a 163.2% upside from current levels.
 In a report issued on March 16, BMO Capital also upgraded the stock to Buy with a C$1.75 price target.

 See today’s analyst top recommended stocks >>

-Based on CES Energy Solutions’ latest earnings release for the quarter ending December 31, the company reported a quarterly net profit of $9.02 million.
-In comparison, last year the company had a net profit of $11.71 million.
+Based on CES Energy Solutions’ latest earnings release for the quarter ending December 31, the company reported a quarterly revenue of $316 million and net profit of $11.91 million.
+In comparison, last year the company earned revenue of $348 million and had a net profit of $15.47 million.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.